ICT4LT Module

 University Degree Level and above | Approx 1000-1200 hours |

-The learning hours required may vary, of course, depending upon other factors such as the learner’s mother tongue, other languages already learned, the intensity of the course being followed, the inclination and age of the learner, and the amount of exposure to the language outside lesson times, particularly if the course takes place in a country where the language is spoken.
+The guided learning hours required may vary, of course, depending upon other factors such as the learner’s mother tongue, other languages already learned, the intensity of the course being followed, the inclination and age of the learner, and the amount of exposure to the language outside lesson times, particularly if the course takes place in a country where the language is spoken.

 What level of competence have students reached and how can it be assessed?
 As learners move through the system the need for accurate information on the level reached is vital.
 Increasingly, computers are being used for diagnostic testing.